 In this section we present a quantitative evaluation of QFS.
 We evaluate QFS using metadata-intensive ingest and query workloads.
-The workloads are generated by a data management application that fits the Traditional Architecture, similar to those used for survey astronomy (eg. SDSS, PAN-STARRS, LSST [5, 7, 32, 34], high-energy physics [6] and other data-intensive application domains.
+The workloads are generated by a data management application that fits the Traditional Architecture.
 Second, we explore the costs and potential benefits of the use of metadata rich file systems in comparison with a standard POSIX file system for normal file system operations.